Homotopy theory with bornological coarse spaces

 An $n$-chain on $X$ is by definition just a function $c:X^{n+1}\to \Z$.
 Its support is the set

-Let $X$ be a bornological coarse space and $c$ an $n$-chain on $X$.
-Let $U$ be an entourage of $X$. \begin{ddd}\mbox{} \begin{enumerate} \item $c$ is locally finite , if for every bounded $B$ the set of points in $\supp(c)$ which meet $B$ is finite. \item $c$ is $U$-controlled if every point in $\supp(c)$ is $U$-controlled. \end{enumerate} We say that an $n$-chain is controlled if it is $U$-controlled for some entourage $U$ of $X$. \end{ddd}
+Let $X$ be a bornological coarse space with an entourage $U$.
+Let furthermore $c$ be an $n$-chain on $X$. \begin{ddd}\mbox{} \begin{enumerate} \item $c$ is locally finite , if for every bounded $B$ the set of points in $\supp(c)$ which meet $B$ is finite. \item $c$ is $U$-controlled if every point in $\supp(c)$ is $U$-controlled. \end{enumerate} We say that an $n$-chain is controlled if it is $U$-controlled for some entourage $U$ of $X$. \end{ddd}

-Let $X$ be a bornological coarse space. \begin{ddd} We define $C\cX_{n}(X)$ {$C\cX_{n}(-)$} to be the abelian group of locally finite and controlled $n$-chains. \end{ddd}
+Let $X$ be a bornological coarse space. \begin{ddd} We define $\CX_{n}(X)$ {$C\cX_{n}(-)$} to be the abelian group of locally finite and controlled $n$-chains. \end{ddd}

 It is often useful to represent $n$-chains on $X$ as (formal, {potentially infinite}) sums